-Classes for the fall semester get started at Southwestern Baptist Theological Seminary this Thursday, and we’re looking forward to a great semester!
+Classes for the fall semester started at Southwestern Baptist Theological Seminary a few weeks ago, and we’re off to a great semester!
 We’ve got a great new group of students, and I personally am looking forward to getting to know each of them.

-We in the Worship and Ministry department are gearing up to teach some great courses this fall, and I thought I’d highlight what we’re doing and even provide the syllabuses for the courses I’m teaching.
+We in the Worship and Ministry department are enjoying some great courses this fall, and I thought I’d highlight what we’re doing and even provide the syllabuses for the courses I’m teaching.

 taught by Scott Aniol

 This is a course required of all of our masters students, and it covers the history and theology of worship from Creation to the present.
 I trace the development of worship in Scripture and formulate a biblical theology of worship.
 I then show the students how that theology and practice of worship changed through the history of the church, interacting with the predominant philosophical and theological movements of various periods.
 We end with a practical look at worship today, now with an informed understanding of why things are they way they are.

 The course requirements consist of readings, two book reviews, four exams, and an online discussion component.

 One of the things I particularly enjoy about this course is the fact that most incoming students take this as one of their first courses, so this gives me a great opportunity to both get to know our new students and to help set the tone for what we require academically in the Worship and Ministry department.

 Here are the books required for the course:

 Aniol, Scott.
 Worship in Song: a Biblical Approach to Worship and Music.
 Winona Lake, IN: BMH Books, 2008.